 Blue Water Cafe

 Housed in a brick-and-beam warehouse in the heart of the trendy Yaletown district, Blue Water Cafe is considered Vancouver’s definitive seafood destination.
 Under the leadership of Executive Chef Frank Pabst, the “east meets west” kitchen has created several captivating seafood dishes that use an abundant selection of fresh wild fish caught with sustainability and responsibility in mind.
 The Raw Bar exudes a true Japanese culinary aesthetic that delivers pure, clean flavors and unique presentations of sushi, oysters and salmon, complemented by one of the country’s finest wine collections.
-The superb service is the icing on top of the cake for Blue Water Cafe, which exudes five-star excellence in every sense.
+Attaining a level few restaurants in Vancouver can reach, the superb service is the icing on top of the cake for Blue Water Cafe, which exudes five-star excellence in every sense.
 Follow the sweeping main bar out to the heated patio and private dining rooms where you can enjoy some of the best seafood in the Pacific Northwest.

 Led by owner and Head Chef Giuseppe “Pino” Posteraro, Cioppino’s provides a refreshing perspective on mouthwatering Mediterranean cuisine.
 The innovative personal take is rooted in Chef Posteraro’s cooking philosophy of “cucina natural,” which focuses on the plenty of vegetables and low-cholesterol olive oil, striking the perfect balance between flavors.
 This exquisite expression of Mediterranean flavors is further heightened by the bountiful landscapes of British Columbia and the crisp ingredients that come with it.